m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## Need for Trusting an Operating System
 The operating system has direct control over basically everything in the system.
 It can manipulate processes running on top of it, and access hardware beneath it.

-The operating system has the “keys to the kingdom”, so to speak, so it is important that the operating system function as a **trusted computing base** (TCB) for our computer systems.
+The operating system has the "keys to the kingdom", so to speak, so it is important that the operating system function as a **trusted computing base** (TCB) for our computer systems.

 The following requirements should be met by a trusted computing base.